 The Company received an equipment loan from its bank for \$1.5 million on January 26, 1999.
 The equipment loan is repayable in monthly installments of \$46,318 for 36 months, with a lump sum payment of \$112,500 due in February 2002.
-The interest rate on this loan at June 30, 1999 is approximately 10.8%.

 In connection with the equipment loan, the Company issued warrants for the purchase of 72,264 shares of common stock at a purchase price of \$0.42.
 The warrants were exercisable upon issuance and expire on January 26, 2002.
 The Company estimated the value of the warrants to be \$25,351 at the date of issuance, which has been recorded as additional paid-in capital and reduced the carrying value of the equipment loan.
-The fair value was estimated using the Black-Scholes model with the following assumptions: dividend yield of

-0%, volatility of 100%, risk free interest rate of 5.1% and an expected life of five years.
-The discount on the note is being amortized over the estimated life of the loan.
+The fair value was estimated using the Black-Scholes model with the following assumptions: dividend yield of 0%, volatility of 100%, risk free interest rate of 5.1% and an expected life of three years.
+The discount on the note is being amortized over the estimated life